schuchert/schuchert.github.io/_posts/2018-07-16-GettingStarted.md

 ---
-Title: Getting my blog Setup
+title: Getting my blog Setup
 ---
 I've again renewed my effort to get started blogging.
 The subject of C++ came up a few times and I decided to see how much effort it would be to get some simple examples working.